apache/opendal/website/docs/vision.md

 ### Examples

 We
-- Add `layer` support: users can add logging/metrics/tracing in zero cost way.
+- Add `layer` support: Users can add logging/metrics/tracing in zero cost way.
-- Implement `seek` for Reader: users can't write better `seek` support, they all need to pay the same cost.
+- Implement `seek` for Reader: Users can't write better `seek` support, they all need to pay the same cost.

 We don't
-- Add `Arc` for metadata: users may only need to use metadata once and never clone it.
+- Add `Arc` for metadata: Users may only need to use metadata once and never clone it.
 For those who do want this feature, they can add `Arc` themselves.